GrumpyTanker/Ecowater-Hydrolink-HACS/README.md

 ## Trademark Legal Notice

 This project is not affiliated with, endorsed by, or connected to EcoWater Systems LLC.
 EcoWater, HydroLink, and any related logos are trademarks of EcoWater Systems LLC.
-These trademarks are used for reference only.
+These trademarks are used solely for the purpose of identifying compatibility with EcoWater products.
+All trademarks are the property of their respective owners.
 - Thanks to the Home Assistant community for their support and feedback